3manuek/3manuek/content/about/about.md

   large scaled Database systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
   Most of the systems are/were business-critical.
 Extensive experience in modern **SQL**.
 Knowledge on Postgres Extensions development Framework and internals.
-- Most used Languages: **Go, Python, C, Bash**.
+- Experience in the following languages: **Go, Python, C, Bash**.
-- CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, Kubernetes**, etc.
+- CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, GH Actions, Gitlab CI, Kubernetes**, etc.
 - Low-level knowledge of container technologies and programmatic image building with **Earthly** language, among other tooling.
 - Consistent experience in almost every mayor Cloud provider. **Azure certified, GCloud, and AWS**.
 - A skilled communicator, managing Customer's accounts worldwide.